3mdeb/3mdeb-website/README.md

 ## Good practices

+### Development workflow

+This repository uses `develop` -> `main` merge requirements.
+This provides additional layer of control and verification in the beta/prod environment.

+1. Whenever creating new branch for your changes, remember to first checkout to up to date `develop` branch.
+2. After pushing changes to your branch, set a Pull Request to `develop` branch, instead of `main`.
+Reporter will verify them and publish beta env to the prod later.

+> If you have forget about above rule (Ad.
+1), you can change the source branch
+> by rebasing you branch: `git rebase --onto <new-parent> <old-parent>`.
+For
+> example: `git rebase --onto develop main`.

 ### Grammarly - a must have for content verification

 Grammarly is a great, free tool for all bloggers and anyone who needs to write